blazmrak/veles/README.md

 - `veles format` - includes Eclipse formatter with sane config
 - `veles lsp` - generates dotfiles for JdtLS, which also means that your code is formatted as you go
 - It has a `--dry-run` option that prints the JDK commands, so that you can learn what is happening under the hood.
-- If you hate it or have outgrown it, you can use `veles export` to convert it into a Maven project.
+- If you hate it or have outgrown it, `pom.xml` is always ready.

 ## Installation